th3james/BackboneDiorama/README.md

     ]
 ```

+When you run a generator, it will print the includes you need to add to this
+file.

-To run the compile once without watching for changes, omit the 'watch'
+To run the compile once (without watching for changes), omit the 'watch'
 argument:

     diorama compile